Saffron Herndon

-Saffron Herndon is a young American comedian who rose to fame in September 2015 after images embedded with her stand-up material went viral on Reddit when she was ten years old.
+Saffron Herndon is an American comedian who rose to fame in September 2015 after images embedded with her stand-up material went viral on Reddit when she was ten years old.

 Reception

 The Huffington Post described her as having "a better command of the stage and material than humans three times her age".

 Media

 On October 2, 2015, Saffron made her television debut performing on The Today Show.
 In September, 2016 A&E ordered a 10-episode documentary series about Saffron entitled Little Funny.
 All primary filming was completed in the summer of 2017, but A&E subsequently canceled the program before it aired.